-Breast pumps are covered at 100% if obtained through an in network Durable Medical Equipment provider or a Cleveland Clinic Pharmacy.
-One electronic breast pump in a 36-month period; one manual pump in a 12-month period.
+Breast pumps are covered at 100% if obtained through a Tier 1 Durable Medical Equipment provider.
+One electric breast pump in a 36 month period; one manual pump in a 12 month period.
 Must be purchased before the child reaches 36 months of age for a new pregnancy.
 Claim must be associated with a pregnancy related claim.